arisechurch/discord-invite-roles/README.md

 ## Requirements

-- You will need to make sure the bot has the `Administrator` permission.
+- You will need to make sure the bot has the View Channels, Manage Roles and Manage Server permissions.
+It also asks for permission to create slash commands, as we plan to add some commands in the future.
 - The bot role needs to be prioritized higher than any other roles you want to grant to new members.